Asking how much you need to retire can be like asking, ‘How long is a piece of string?’

 The Association of Superannuation Funds of Australia (ASFA) is essentially the omnipresent body of Australian superannuation.
 The organisation keeps an eye on policy, research and advocacy surrounding retirement savings, but perhaps most importantly, makes regular suggestions for how much John Doe should have for retirement.
 That’s you.

-Recent figures from the September quarter in 2014 outline how much both singles and couples could expect to spend for both a modest and comfortable lifestyle per year of retirement:
+Recent figures from the June quarter 2019 outline how much both singles and couples could expect to spend for both a modest and comfortable lifestyle per year of retirement:

 A modest lifestyle is defined as being able to just “afford fairly basic activities”.
 This means you can pay your bills, have food in the cupboards and a modest place to live.
 A comfortable lifestyle is one in which you’ll be able to afford a range of recreational and leisure activities, as well as private health insurance, good clothes, gadgetry and the odd international holiday.